Learn to Memorize: Scalable Continual Learning in Semiparametric Models with Mixture-of-Neighbors Induction Memory: Experiments

-After CL over the news streaming data which is not a significantly different domain from the LM's pretraining dataset (i.e., openwebtext), we test SeMem's CL performance over the ACL paper dataset \citep{lo_s2orc_2020}, which contains 42K ACL papers.
-We hold off 80 papers ($\sim$200K tokens) to construct the validation and test set, using the rest for training.\footnote{We split training data into 4 batches for CL and update the index after finishing each batch.} The result is shown in Table \ref{tab:acl}.
+After CL over the news streaming data, which is not of great difference from the LM's pretraining dataset (i.e., openwebtext for GPT-2), we test MoNIM's CL performance over data in another domain -- the ACL paper dataset \citep{lo_s2orc_2020} with 42K ACL papers.
+We hold off 80 papers ($\sim$200K tokens) to construct the validation and test set, using the rest for training.\footnote{We split the training data into 4 batches for CL and update the index after finishing each batch.} \cref{tab:acl} shows that utilizing less memory (64\% compared with \textit{FullMem}), MoNIM consistently performs well in new data (40.5 $\to$ 22.7 in PPL) with less forgetting degradation.
+Although \textit{FullMem} is also relatively resilient to catastrophic forgetting, it stores more noise from in-domain samples, which can degrade retrieval performance when applied to out-of-domain inputs.